zachallaun/familiar/README.md

 Installation
 ------------
 Easier, more limited usage:
-* Download this repository wherever
+* Download and run the most recent [release](https://github.com/jferg/familiar/releases)
-* Run familiar-x.x.x-SNAPSHOT-standalone.jar

 More advanced usage:
-* Download this repository wherever
+* Download this repository wherever you like
 * Install [Leiningen](https://github.com/technomancy/leiningen)
-* `lein repl` from within the `familiar` directory
+* `lein repl` from within the `familiar-master` directory

 Basic usage
 -----------